US Layoffs — November 2017

 | SynerMed | Monterey Park, California | 566 | Layoff |

-The biggest impact was at Volume Services, Inc. dba Centerplate in San Francisco, California, reporting 1,330 affected workers.
-ABM Aviation, Inc followed with 1,179 workers.
+The biggest impact was at Volume Services, Inc. DBA Centerplate in San Francisco, California, reporting 1,330 affected workers.
+ABM Aviation followed with 1,179 workers.

 This data points to a mixed picture for the nation's labor market, with activity diverging between monthly and annual comparisons.
-The Healthcare sector warrants close attention heading into the next period.
+The Information & Technology sector warrants close attention heading into the next period.

 This report covers all WARN Act filings with notice dates in November 2017.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.